Skip to Content

 One of the main goals of a will is to name specific gifts.
 A specific gift is when a specific item – for example, a bank account, a car, or a house – is specifically left to a specific person.
 The gift must be explicitly stated, including the bank account number or make and model of the vehicle.
 The recipient’s name must also be included in this section of the will.

-Conditional Gifts in North Hills, CA
+Conditional Gifts in California

 The section on conditional gifts is not always included in a will.
 It depends on the wishes of the creator.
 Conditional gifts are those that are only granted if the recipient meets specific goals.
 For example, $25,000 might be left to an adult child if they decide to seek a master’s degree.
 Or, $10,000 might be left to a family member if they quit smoking.
 Or, there could be a large sum of money set aside for an adult child should they ever decide to get married.

-Trusts in Los Angeles, CA
+Trusts in California

 There could be a clause in the will that creates trust upon the death of the creator of the will.
 If a trust is created with the will it is known as a testamentary trust.
 The most common type of testamentary trust is the one that a parent creates for a child.
 Someone must be chosen to manage the trust and this can be included in the will.